aleshaleksey/fansys23/spell-list.md

 |Components|incantation|+1(0)
 |Save|-|

 **Description**: The caster changes the balance of nature in the area.
-Select one of the following descriptorss: [Healing, Destruction]:
+Select one of the following descriptors: [Healing, Destruction]:
 - If [Healing] is chosen, the MP dice cost of all spells with the [Healing] descriptor is decreased by 1 (to a minimum of 1) and their range increases by 15ft.
 The MP dice cost of all spells with the [Destruction] descriptor is increased by 1 and the save threshold is decreased by 1.
 (9)
 - If [Destruction] is chosen, the MP dice cost of all spells with the [Healing] descriptor is increased by 2.
 The MP dice cost of all spells with the [Destruction] descriptor is decreased by 1 and the save threshold is increased by 1.
 (9)

 **Upcast**: For every extra MP dice, the threshold change increases by 1.

+**Special**:
-**Special**: Any entity casting this spell in the [Healing] modality becomes aligned to [Divine] for 24h.
-Any entity casting this spell in the [Destruction] modality becomes aligned to [Profane] for 24h.
+- Any entity casting this spell in the [Healing] modality becomes aligned to [Divine] for 24h.
+- Any entity casting this spell in the [Destruction] modality becomes aligned to [Profane] for 24h.
+- If the spell is cast twice in opposite modalities, where the two spells overlap, they cancel out if the level is equal.
+If one has more MP dice input than the other, it overpowers the weaker casting where they overlap.

 **Global**: When the spell is cast globally it covers a radius of 400ft and lasts for a day.
 In addition to the normal effects, if it is cast in the [Destruction] modality, "profane" entities gain +1 to all saves in the area, and "divine" entities a -1 penalty to all saves.
 If the spell is cast in the [Healing] modality this is reversed.
 - For every extra 4MP added to the spell it lasts for an extra day or the radius increases by 400ft.
-- If the spell is cast with at least 40MP and an intended duration of at least 1 week, the effect is permenant.
+- If the spell is cast with at least 40MP and an intended duration of at least 1 week, the effect is permanent.

 ### Bestial Transformation
 |Name|Balance Bestial Transformation [Curse, Mortal, Nature]|